Frequently Asked Questions

 • Yes, we can apply captions & subtitles to the DCP either as separate metadata or a burn-in.
 We usually recommend a burn-in for maximum reliability if captions are required.
 We can apply an Audio Description track to DCPs if we’re supplied with an AD track.
 We can also facilitate the creation of an AD track if its required through one of our preferred vendors.

-• While Ironbark Digital DCPs are SMPTE compliant, not all venues are capable of playing all framerates, so we generally recommend DCPs be made at 24fps.
-In most of Australia, we’ve found 25fps is accepted, however 24fps is still the global standard.
+• While Ironbark Digital DCPs are SMPTE compliant, meaning we can theoretically deliver in rates other than 24fps, not all venues are capable of playing all framerates, so we generally recommend DCPs be made at 24fps.
+Throughout most of Australia and Europe, we’ve found 25fps is widely accepted, however 24fps is still the global standard.
 If your film is in a frame rate other than 24fps, and we’re unsure of where it’s playing, we’ll contact you to discuss the options with conforming it to 24fps.
 If the venue you have in mind is able to accept a non-standard framerate, we can create DCPs with composition rates of 24, 25, 30, 48, 60 and 120fps, but be aware that only 24 and 25fps are widely supported, and only 24fps is guaranteed to play correctly in all venues globally.